google/neuroglancer/python/README.md

 ## Mesh generation

-For segmentation volumes, mesh representations of the surface of each object can be generated on-demand as they are requested by the client (e.g. due to the user selecting a segment).
+For in-memory segmentation volumes, mesh representations of the surface of each object can be generated on-demand as they are requested by the client (e.g. due to the user selecting a segment).
 This requires that the C++ extension module be built.
 If you install this Python package normally, that will happen automatically.
 For development, see the instructions below.

 ## Security